Does CBD Make you Hungry?

 Does full spectrum CBD make you hungry

 As we discovered, CBD doesn’t cause hunger, but THC does, so what about full-spectrum CBD products?
-Full-spectrum oils are made from the hemp plant that contains 0.2% THC.
+Full-spectrum oils are made from hemp and contain 0.2% THC.

-Depending on how much full-spectrum CBD oil has been taken, trace amounts in normal doses wouldn’t be high enough to increase your appetite, unless taken in very high doses.
+Depending on how much full-spectrum CBD oil has been taken, trace amounts in normal daily doses aren’t high enough to increase your appetite.

 Does CBD affect metabolism